linnil1/AndroidUploadApp/backend/README.md

 # FLASK BACKEND
 This is a realtime flask server that using pytorch model to detect objects

-and a frontend web capture image by WebCam running on Browser.
+and a frontend web capture image by WebRTC Camera running on Browser.

 ## install
 `pip3 install -r requirements`